 Watch the Sunset at Delicate Arch

 If you’ve ever driven through Utah, you’ve seen the Delicate Arch on the license plate.
 It’s a state symbol and a must-see if you are going to spend time in the park!
 The Delicate Arch trail is a 3 mile moderate hike roundtrip.
-If you want to avoid crowds, then start this hike early in the day instead of going for sunset.

 The trail starts with a fairly easy trail to follow with up hills and down hills, but soon you will get to a slick, steep rock face (careful it can be very slippery, especially if it has rained at all).
 Once you walk up the steep rock, you get to the last part of the trail walking around a rock mound to get to the arch.
 You will be able to view it through holes in the rock face before you get to the actual arch itself.